darkmastermindz/python-git-crashcourse/01_CrashCourse_Intro.md

 t = turtle.Pen()
 ```

 - So far, we’ve created the `SquareSpiral1.py` file,  and imported the turtle `library`.
 A `library`  in python is a collection of functions and methods that allows you to perform lots of actions without writing your own code.  `turtle` is a built in library in python which means you don’t have to download and install it.
-See: [24.5. turtle — Turtle graphics for Tk — Python 2.7.15 documentation](https://docs.python.org/2/library/turtle.html)
+See: [25.1. turtle — Turtle graphics — Python 3.7.0 documentation](https://docs.python.org/3/library/turtle.html)

 2. We now need to keep track of changes in your code “save it” with git.